• Skip to primary navigation

 What are Rutabagas?

 They are that bi-colored vegetable that looks a little like a turnip.
 Rutabagas are one of the more underused vegetables, in my opinion.
 They have a robust flavor that adds so much to soups and stews.
-You can cook rutabagas just like potatoes, and you would even mash them the same way.
+You can cook rutabagas just like potatoes, and you can even mash them the same way.

 What do rutabagas taste like?